 | We are clinical trial partners at |

 |Oncology research: Overcoming common obstacles in your research study design.|

 In the above examples, you can see how marketing statements should be reimagined to appeal to customer pain points and the specific challenges and opportunities of your target audiences.
 Successful content marketing is customer-centric, not corporation-centric.

-Remember, adopting a content marketing approach isn’t just about the words on the page: it should also be reflected in your distribution strategy.
+Remember, adopting a content marketing approach isn’t just about the words on the page.
+It should also be reflected in your distribution strategy.
 Instead of passing this information out as sales collateral at an event (when people really just want a handful of your tradeshow candy), you could work with a publication to share it with their audience.
-Think about your own channels as well: It could work as a long-form post on LinkedIn or as a minimally-branded infographic, so it’s easier for the customer to consume.
+Think about your own channels as well.
+Could it work as a long-form post on LinkedIn?
+Or, would a minimally-branded infographic work?
+Make the content easier for the customer to consume.